Digital-Pathology/UnifiedImageReader/README.md

 ## Installation

 All of the dependencies for the adapters require manual installation because of the dll dependencies.
+It is recommended that you use the dev-container with VSCode because this is handled already.
 Contact Adin at adinbsolomon@gmail.com with any questions.